Key Points

 #3: Prepare for Bed Bug Treatment

 At this point, you still aren’t quite ready for any home remedies.
-You need to prepare the space properly by eliminating places that bed bugs can hide.
+You need to prepare the space properly by eliminating places where bed bugs can hide.
 Seek out any open areas or loose wallpaper that needs to be prepared.
 Also, move your bed away from the wall so that they can’t flee and quickly move to another room.

 #4: Kill the Bed Bugs